-Lance Ryan McGoldrick is a multi-media artist working in a variety of nontraditional contexts.
+Lance Ryan McGoldrick is an interdisciplinary artist working in a variety of nontraditional contexts.
 His work ranges from discrete objects to immersive environments, often created with combinations of found-objects, texture, light, and geometry.
 Incorporating youthful exuberance, his work explores environmental themes as a reflection of place and with a reverence for nature.
 His work appears in non-traditional spaces as well as in galleries, at festivals, and as public art installations.